 Please see below for frequently asked questions about the International Symposium on ALS/MND.
 If you can't find an answer to your question below, please do not hesitate to contact us.

-The 30th International Symposium on ALS/MND has been approved by the Federation of the Royal College of Physicians of the United Kingdom for 18 category 1 (external) CPD credits.
+The 30th International Symposium on ALS/MND in Perth 2019 was approved by the Federation of the Royal College of Physicians of the United Kingdom for 18 category 1 (external) CPD credits.
+More information for this year's 31st Symposium will be coming soon.

 Poster and Poster Prize information